benjaminou4412/EBR_in_text/design_docs/SAVE_LOAD_DESIGN.md

 2. **Challenge deck state**: The physical deck order matters.
 We'll save full deck and discard state.

 3. **Message queue**: Do we save pending messages?
-Yes, eventually I want a always-on log of the last N messages so players can "scroll up" and get a reminder for what happened recently.
+No, since UI-wise we'll only allow saving between turns in Phase 2, which should more or less guarantee there are no relevant messages that need to be shown to a player on a fresh load.

-4. **last_test_target**: I think we should actually only allow saving between, not during, tests.
-Alongside the gameplay options of cards to play, tests to take, and ending the day, we can implement saving and loading as a "Menu" option that leads to a submenu with save/load/quit-to-title options.
+4. **last_test_target**: Since we only allow saving between, not during, tests, we can actually ignore this, since it's only relevant during tests.